 Storage management is complex enough, but when you manage different database platforms and versions on a variety of operating systems, the challenge becomes extreme.
-For Sybase ASE, you need to account for acceptable file placement (isolating log files) and ensure your operating system volumes are properly mirrored and configured.
+For DB2, you need to account for acceptable file placement (isolating log files) and ensure your operating system volumes are properly mirrored and configured.
 Today's DBA may be dealing with Sybase systems, databases, transaction logs, and segments in the morning and then have to switch gears to deal with Oracle tablespaces, tempfiles, and redo logs in the afternoon.
 Just remembering the storage syntax commands to manage the many diverse platforms can be a difficult task.

 The two major storage management concerns are always availability and performance.
 Storage problems can quickly bring down a database.
-Just let an Oracle archive log destination reach maximum capacity or let a Sybase ASE database transaction log fail to expand and see how a dynamic transaction processing system reacts.
+Just let an Oracle archive log destination reach maximum capacity or let a DB2 transaction log fail to expand and see how a dynamic transaction processing system reacts.
 Fortunately, database vendors have provided a number of new capabilities that address availability issues.
-All popular databases now sport an "autoextend" feature allowing their underlying operating system files to automatically grow to meet the demand of increasing data volumes.
-IBM DB2 containers, Oracle datafiles, or Microsoft SQL Server database and transaction log files all have the capability to expand when necessary.
+All popular databases now sport an "auto-extend" feature allowing their underlying operating system files to automatically grow to meet the demand of increasing data volumes.
+DB2 automatic storage and database and transaction log files have the capability to expand when necessary.
 Still, such features are not a 100% guarantee against failure.
-A SQL Server database file could meet an imposed growth limit or an Oracle temporary table space tempfile could be denied expansion at the operating system level if a disk drive runs out of space.
+A DB2 database file could meet an imposed growth limit or an Oracle temporary table space tempfile could be denied expansion at the operating system level if a disk drive runs out of space.
 Therefore, a DBA must still monitor storage to ensure availability.